mlsmzk/data-science-work/challenges/c05-antibiotics-assignment.md

 `streptomycin`, `neomycin`, `gram`), but you must still show *all 16 bacteria*.

-Note that your visual mustsf be *qualitatively different* from *all* of your other visuals.
+Note that your visual must be *qualitatively different* from *all* of your other visuals.

 ``` r